Chuck Archer

 Virtual

 Hello!
 I'm a Licensed Professional Counselor (LPC) in the state of Michigan.
 I received my master's degree from Central Michigan University, and I've been practicing since 2017.
 Before I was a counselor, I was a public school teacher, so I have plenty of experience working with children and adolescents, and their parents and schools.
-Overall, I welcome clients of all ages, and look forward to being your guide in your therapy journey!
+Overall, I welcome people of all ages (6-65+) to be my clients.

 About Chuck Archer